Infinidat/infi.projector/README.md

 If you're developing a complete application, and not just a python package, you probably want to generate a sysadmin-friendly package of your app, bundled with its own iterpreter.

+In order to do this, you will have to add the following dependency to your project by running the command:

+    projector requirements add infi.recipe.console_scripts

-First, you'll need to build the development environment with the isolated python included:
+Then, you'll need to build the development environment with the isolated python included:

     projector devenv build --isolated-python

-Then, you can use `projector` can build stand-alone, isolated, packages. just run:
+After the environment is ready, you can use `projector` to build stand-alone, isolated, packages. just run:

     projector devenv pack

 Based on the platform you're running on, this command will generate a package under the `parts` directory:

-* MSI on Windows platform, arhicture matches the OS (x86 for 32bit, x64 for 64bit)
+* MSI on Windows platform
 * DEB on ubuntu
 * RPM on redhat/centos

+The target arhicture of the package will also match the platform you are using (x86 for 32bit, x64 for 64bit)

 ### Project/User defaults